-Bill also served as Director of the Office of Counterintelligence at Los Alamos National Laboratory from 2005-2010.
-Bill enhanced the program by focusing CI efforts on educating LANL’s staff to the risks and threats posed by adversarial governments, criminal enterprises and terrorist organizations.
+Bill also served as Director of the Office of Counterintelligence (CI) at Los Alamos National Laboratory from 2005-2010.
+Bill enhanced that program by focusing CI efforts on educating LANL’s staff to the risks and threats posed by adversarial governments, criminal enterprises and terrorist organizations.
 Bill integrated disparate disciplines (collection, analysis, investigations, and cyber) to strengthen the lab’s CI program.
 A trusted member of the LANL leadership team, Bill collaborated with elements of the US Intelligence Community and FBI on highly sensitive CI investigations.

-Currently Bill is an independent consultant and has created intelligence related training programs, taught and advised clients in the IC.
+Currently, Bill is an independent consultant and has created intelligence related training programs, taught and advised clients in the IC.
 He especially enjoys mentoring and guiding individuals new to the intelligence field.

 Bill received a B.A. in History from Howard University in 1972 and a J.D. from Rutgers University in 1975.

 A longtime student of Ki Aikido and Zen, Bill has used aspects of these disciplines in his work as an intelligence professional, leader, teacher and mentor.
 While at CIA, Bill helped create a pilot course introducing intelligence officers to the stress relieving benefits and resilience potential of meditation.
 Bill is a member of the Northern California Chapter of the Explorers Club.
 He is married with two adult sons.

 Topics: Counterintelligence, Intelligence, National Security, U.S. Intra-agency communication, Race Relations, Leadership, Mindfulness